 If you have no credit, is your score zero?

-Credit scores fall in a range of 300 to 850.
-There is no “zero” credit score.
+In short, there is no “zero” credit score.
+Credit scores range between 300 to 850.
 VantageScore recently provided some data on the U.S. population according to its scoring scale, with the shocking result that almost 25% of Americans are in less than “fair” shape.
 Using this scale, you can estimate your place in the credit pecking order:

 - Excellent: The top 22.1% of the population is in this category, with scores ranging from 781 to 850.